 10.1 miles, easy to moderate, 450-ft. elevation gain and 600-ft. elevation loss

-After breakfast, transfer one and a half hours to Yorkshire Dales National Park, where the Swaledale Valley cradles the village of Muker on a hillside overlooking the Swale River.
+After breakfast, transfer one-and-a-half hours to Yorkshire Dales National Park, where the Swaledale Valley cradles the village of Muker on a hillside overlooking the Swale River.
 After time for tea or browsing the grey-stone shops in the tiny hamlet, navigate your way through the village and set off along farm tracks to the banks of the Swale River.
 Stroll downstream and cross the Ramps Holme Bridge, continuing into the lovely Muker Meadows, a riot of orchids, lady’s mantle, cat’s ear, buttercups, and wood crane’s bill.
 So precious are these fields that they are protected by the Wildlife Trust.
 The hay meadows, too, are conserved as a Site of Special Scientific Interest.
 As you walk, take time to really drink in this unique place.
 The traditional 18th- and 19th-century barns and drystone walls are the most authentic feature of Muker Meadows.
 Swaledale sheep, cows, and horses complete the picture-perfect setting.
 Follow the river through some woodlands to the iconic Ivelet Bridge, a beautifully arched packhorse span that, in medieval times, helped convey corpses to the consecrated grounds at Grinton Church.
 The adjacent “coffin stone” allowed pallbearers to lay down their burden for a spell.
 Do not cross the bridge, but walk into more fields to the picturesque village of Gunnerside, the ideal spot for a break in the local pub or tearoom.

 Later, follow the footpath into Gunnderside Flats, well-tended lands still used by local farmers to raise livestock among fields marked by the crisscross pattern of stone walls.
 Soon, the trail returns to the banks of the Swale River.
-The remainder of your route meanders to pasturelands, to the country road, and back to the river.
+The remainder of your route meanders to pasturelands, to a country road, and back to the river.
 At walk’s end, arrive in Reeth, a rural village spectacularly set on a plateau above the river in view of sweeping hills and moors.
 This quaint Yorkshire Dales village, once a lead-mining town, seems torn from a storybook; stone and brick cafés, pubs, and shops surround its large triangular village green.
 This evening, explore Reeth and find a local spot for a satisfying meal on your own.

 Accommodation: The Burgoyne Hotel, Reeth